 Who Fight?
 What Fight?
 Where Fight?
 When Fight?
 How Fight and Why Fight?

 I am an old police detective from a time when Community Oriented Policing was going to save the world and cure cancer.
 One of the points of said movement was that the “perception of crime” was just as real to citizens as the real crime was.
 Usually the perception of crime was/is always way higher than the real McCoy.
 So, police then not only had to fight real crime, but had to have an advertising and public relations campaign against the perception of crime.
 I then sarcastically nicknamed our police agency the “Happy Machine” because we had to also make people… “happy.”
 I would often walk into the squad briefing and mutter, “another day at the happy machine,” which would make my fellow officers laugh and chuckle.
+The first time I said it there was an uproar of laughter.
 It least that made them happy?

 Perception, as defined – “a way of regarding, trying to understand, or interpreting something; a mental impression.”

 Mental impressions and being impressionable.
-I recently watched one of the first episodes of the 1980’s TJ Hooker cop show, just for sheer nostalgia.
-It could have been the first episode.
-On patrol in a giant squad car prowling residential streets, Hooker lectures to his rookie partner – you know, that skinny kid with the weird hairdo – the shame and horror of Los Angeles, people cowering and hiding in their houses, fearing the crime on the streets.
+I recently watched the first episodes of the 1980’s TJ Hooker cop show, just for sheer nostalgia.
+On patrol in a giant squad car prowling residential streets, Hooker lectures his rookie partner – you know, that skinny kid with the weird hairdo – the shame and horror of Los Angeles, how people cowered and hid in their houses, fearing the crime on the streets.
 That was 1981!
 They were scaring the BeJesus out of you back then.
 Of course that was dramatic, but the fear idea fed and still feeds people.

 We had a champion black belt in our old karate school I attended decades ago, who got into a fight….in a bar…and lost.
 He came to class and told the school owner, “I was in a fight last night and it wasn’t anything like I thought it would be.”
 If you are in a non-sport class, your student should return to you and say, “I was in a fight last night and it was just like you told me.”
 Perception.

 Perception is the running guts of training though isn’t it?
 We martial folks, civilians, police and military train for the perception of what we think our “fight” will be like.
 If you are sport fighting, you know exactly who, what, where, when, how and why about your scheduled fight.
 You have a darn good perception of the “Ws.”
 Even if you are a soldier, you have some good perceptions about what might happen to you and your unit, all from a gathered mission intelligence and assignment history.
 (This is why God made sergeants.)
-You know the Octagon fight will happen, and you are pretty sure trouble is ahead in a war zone, but what about sporadic criminals versus citizen encounters?
+You know the Octagon fight will happen and you’ve seen enough of them on TV to plan ahead.
+And you are pretty sure trouble is ahead in a war zone, but what about sporadic criminals versus citizen encounters?
 That may never happen…

 It’s nice to do these big picture comparisons and breathe a sigh of relief, but that doesn’t mean we shouldn’t prepare and be complacent.
 And when we prepare, we perceive.
 You are still left with these guesses, your perceptions and mental impressions of your future fight.
 We now watch crazy, reality, video clips on youtube and perhaps they do help the real perception of the wacky chaos that will most likely occur in a fight, and not leave us with some Chuck Norris, karate fight scene in our minds.